drMy5tery/Backend-Developer-Capstone/README.md

 # Restaurant-Booking_API

-A Simple Backend  Booking api for a restaurant using django
+A Backend  Booking api for a restaurant using django and DRF